-With all the excitement going on in your mind during the third trimester, you definitely would not want to miss out on any of your baby’s first-year essentials.
-Getting the newborn essentials ready by the end of the third trimester is imperative for all parents.
+With all the excitement going on in your mind during the third trimester, you definitely would not want to miss out on any of your newborn’s first-year essentials.
+Getting newborn must-haves ready by the end of the third trimester is imperative for all parents.

-The essential items for the first several weeks for your newborn include; an infant car seat, baby crib, clothing, bathing and baby gear, etc.
+The travel essential must-haves for the first several weeks for your newborn include; an infant car seat, baby crib, clothing, bathing and baby gear, etc.

 This post may contain affiliate links.
 Please read my disclaimer for more information.